Pascal-Institute/kokonut/README.md

 ## 🎁 Validator Onboarding Reward (1-time)

-When a validator registers for the first time via `POST /startValidating`, the Full Node appends a `VALIDATOR_ONBOARDING` block to the chain and records two onboarding transactions:
+On the first successful Light Node connect (`POST /handshake` from a LIGHT client), the Full Node appends a `VALIDATOR_ONBOARDING` block to the chain and records two onboarding transactions:

 - 1 KNT to the Full Node reward receiver (`KOKONUT_FULLNODE_REWARD_RECEIVER`)
 - 1 KNT to the validator address

-The "2 KNT withdrawn from Fuel Node" is represented as the sender field in those transactions using the primary Fuel Node address.
+These payouts are funded by the treasury (`KOKONUT_TREASURY_ADDRESS`).

 **Persistence**: This onboarding event is stored in `kovault.db` (SQLite).
 If you keep `kovault.db` via Docker volume mounts, the 1-time rule survives container rebuilds.

+---

+## 🔒 Staking (stakeVault lock)

+To become an active validator, you must lock at least the network minimum stake (currently **1 KNT**) to the stakeVault address.

+- Full Nodes expose `POST /stakeLock`, which appends a `STAKE_LOCK` block containing an on-chain transfer from your validator address to the stakeVault.
+- Light Node "Start Staking" will automatically call `POST /stakeLock` (if needed) before starting validation.

+**Note**: In the current model, validator stake and rewards are derived from the blockchain history (the chain is the source of truth).

 ---